sj-dan/wav2png/README.md

 So what if we encoded each sample from the WAV file as a pixel in the PNG file?
 I rest my case.

 ### Multi-channel support
 The way multi-channel support is handled is pretty simple.
-By default, the with of the output PNG file is 2000px, and if there are multiple channels, the width is a multiple of 2000px.
+By default, the width of the output PNG file is 2000px, and if there are multiple channels, the width is a multiple of 2000px.

 For example, a stereo WAV file would produce a PNG file with the width 4000px (2000px * 2 channels).